eloylp/go-kit/README.md

 	// all routes globally.
 	mux := http.NewServeMux()
 	mux.Handle("/", handler())
-	mux.Handle("/protected", middleware.For(handler(), authMiddleware))
+    // `middleware.For()` is a handler chaining method.
+It will chain the passed lis of middlewares to the provided handler.
+Many libraries already provide a similar interface. mux.Handle("/protected", middleware.For(handler(), authMiddleware))

 	if err := http.ListenAndServe("0.0.0.0:8080", mux); err != http.ErrServerClosed {